YutingHe-list/TAMP/README.md

 # Playground: Quick start of the MITAMP
 - [ ] You can try the MITAMP via the [Jupeter Notebook]().
-- [x] You can implement the MITAMP on your surver via the following operations.
+- [x] You can implement the MITAMP on your server via the following operations.

 ## 1. Clone the repository and prepare environment